mgernand/ObjectDelta/README.md

-# ObjectDiff
+# ObjectDelta

-A libary that allows to perform a diff of two objects.
+A libary that creates a delta of two object instaces.